dmwm/CMSMonitoring/doc/MONIT/Kibana.md

 ## FAQ

 * Why are there so many Kibana instances and how can I save my visualizations/dashboards?
   - There are several Kibana instances available to CMS users, with different access and time retention policies, as described [here](#the-cms-instances).
-To save persistent plots you need to use the appropriate RW kibana instance and you need to be in the appropriate e-group
+  - To save persistent plots you need to use the appropriate RW kibana instance and you need to be in the appropriate e-group.

 ## The CMS instances